 At Nanpean School, we believe that our children have the right to flourish, recognise their own greatness and develop as individuals.
 Our school fosters independence and resilience through ‘Nurturing Children’s Passion to Succeed’.

 Our curriculum intent is broad and balanced taking into account a need to prepare our children for their educational journey; building children’s aspirations demonstrating possibilities for their future lives.
 Every child is recognised as a unique individual.
 Our curriculum therefore gives pupils an excellent mix of academic and personal development; physical and mental wellbeing are both valued.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.
-Our curriculum therefore provides appropriate subject knowledge, relevant skills and understanding that progresses throughout each subject and year group.

 - Provides challenge for all

 - Encourages a passion to learn